BioImage-Archive/bia-integrator/api/Readme.md

 ### Pushing to docker hub image registry

 To rebuild the api image and push it to the docker container registry.
+Assuming this is ran in the bia-integrator/api/ folder.

 ```sh
 # Create a github personal access token here: https://github.com/settings/tokens